Binayak72/Content_Recommendation/README.md

-# Content_Recommendation
+# Movie_Recommendation
 The project is developed using Python.
-The main aim of the project is to demostrate the concept of Content Recommendation using Machine Learning.
+The main aim of the project is to demostrate the concept of Movie Recommendation using Machine Learning.